Thai Coffee

 Frequently Asked Questions

-What spices are traditionally used in Thai Coffee?
+What spices are typically used in Thai Coffee?

-Thai Coffee typically includes coriander and green cardamom, which add a unique aromatic flavor profile to the drink.
-These spices not only enhance the coffee's richness but also provide a refreshing twist that distinguishes it from standard coffee preparations.
+Thai Coffee is uniquely flavored with coriander and green cardamom, which add a fragrant and exotic twist to the rich coffee base.
+These spices not only enhance the flavor but also provide a hint of warmth and complexity that sets it apart from regular coffee.

-Can I adjust the sweetness of my Thai Coffee?
+Can I use different types of coffee for Thai Coffee?